-‘What’s different about this game at Wimbledon?’
-He asked.
+‘What’s different about this game at Wimbledon, Matey?’

 ‘The English guy’s winning!’
 Glen volleyed back with a hint of facetious spin.

-There didn’t appear to be anything out of the ordinary.
-The white clad players were engaged in battle.
-The centre-court grass was its usual vibrant green except for the bare, activity laden patches and Hawk-Eye was tracking balls with its trusted precision.
-The line judges were occupying their positions and as would be expected on such a hot day the crowd sported a plethora of summer hats and short sleeved garments.
+Nothing appeared out of the ordinary.
+The white clad players engaged in battle.
+Centre-court grass its usual vibrant green except for the brown worn patches and Hawk-Eye was tracking balls with trusted precision.
+The line judges occupied their positions and as would be expected on a hot day the crowd sported a plethora of summer hats and short sleeved garments.

-‘Well it’s sunny,’ Mower pathetically offered.
-The glare he received coaxed another attempt at hitting the bull.
+‘Well, it’s sunny,’ Mower pathetically offered.
+The glare he received coaxed another attempt.
 It then struck him like a stray racket to the back of the head.
 ‘The players wait ages to receive balls between points,’ he observed.
 ‘The ball boys and girls are taking longer to…in fact, there’s only one ball boy and girl.
 There’s usually a whole bloody team of them!’

 ‘Game, set and match to Hover.’